-Effects of Three Voice-Matching Methods on Acoustical and Perceptual Measures of a Soprano Section's Choral Sound
+Effects of Three Standing Arrangements on Acoustic and Perceptual Measures of a Soprano Section's Choral Sound

-Research suggests that careful selection of chorister seating arrangement based on matching acoustically-compatible voices (termed "acoustic voice-matching" or "acoustic placement of voices") could improve choral sound (Elkholm, 2000; Giardiniere, 1991; Tocheff, 1990).
-Choral pedagogues suggest that certain voice-matching methods will improve homogeneity of choral sound, however there is currently no research to support these claims.
+Research suggests that careful selection of chorister seating arrangement based on matching acoustically-compatible voices ("voice-matching") may improve choral sound (Elkholm, 2000; Giardiniere, 1991; Killian & Basinger, 2007; Tocheff, 1990).
+However, no studies have examined the effects of voice-matching and standing arrangement on choral sound.